totalspectrum/spin2cpp/doc/general.md

 ### Changing Hub address

 In P2 mode, you may want to change the base hub address for the binary.
-Normally P2 binaries start at the standard offset of `0x400`.
+Normally P2 binaries start at the standard offset of `0x400`, with memory from `0` to `0x400` being used by the initial startup code.
 But if you want, for example, to load a flexspin compiled program from TAQOZ or some similar program, you may want to start at a different address (TAQOZ uses the first 64K of RAM).
 To do this, you may use some combination of the `-H` and `-E` flags.

 `-H nnnn` changes the base HUB address from `0x400` to `nnnn`, where `nnnn` is either a decimal number like `65536` or a hex number prefixed with `0x`.
 By default the binary still expects to be loaded at address 0, so it starts with a `coginit #0, ##nnnn` instruction and then zero padding until the hub start.
 To skip the `coginit` and padding, add the `-E` flag.